Skip to main content

 Jason Wolff

-Jason Wolff, the nephew of former Bexar County Judge Nelson Wolff, is running for the seat as an Independent.
+Jason Wolff, the nephew of former San Antonio Mayor and Bexar County Judge Nelson Wolff, is running for the seat as an Independent.

 Wolff graduated from the University of Texas at San Antonio and received his law degree from the University of Texas School of Law, according to his bio on the Calfas Law Group’s website.

 Wolff was elected in 2010 as a Republican to serve as the Judge of Bexar County Court at Law 2.
-He held that seat until 2018, when Democrat Grace Uzomba unseated him by about 13 percentage points.
-He ran unsuccessfully for that seat again in 2022.
+He held that seat until 2018, when Democrat Grace Uzomba unseated him by approximately 13 percentage points.
+In 2022, he ran unsuccessfully for that seat again.

-He worked as a Bexar County Assistant District Attorney for more than a decade, according to his online bio.
+Wolfe worked as a Bexar County assistant district attorney for more than a decade, according to his online biography.